 Community Training Grants in Dorset

-The Community Training Grants aim to support individuals through a range of formal and informal training opportunities, which includes both tangible skills as well as softer outcomes, such as confidence and anger management etc.
+Through the Community Training Grants projects can support individuals through a range of formal and informal training which can offer vocational skills or softer skills such as building confidence or dealing with anger management.

 Dorset includes the following local authorities: